 A family tragedy has brought John Stewart back to Earth, with plans to retire from Green Lantern Corp.
 While attempting to transition back to an ordinary life, a Green Lantern from another universe pulls him back in to help stop a mysterious new villain with connections to Oa.

 Green Lantern: War Journal spins out of the back-up stories in The Green Lantern #1-3.
+The series ran for 12 issues.

 The Flash #1